krmdel/120_days_of_CUDA_challenge/daily_projects/day_41/README.md

-Day 41: Implementation of encoder block for vision transfomer in CUDA
+Day 41: Implementation of encoder block for vision transformer in CUDA

 1) Summary of the daily tutorial: